 You'll learn video editing with these experts.

-Ashley Kennedy is a senior staff author at LinkedIn, creating video post-production courses for Lynda.com.
+Ashley Kennedy is a senior staff author at LinkedIn Learning, where she creates video post-production courses.

 Ashley Kennedy is a former instructor at Avid and Columbia College Chicago.
 She teaches video editing and storytelling.
 In addition to creating online courses, she has hundreds of hours of experience leading face-to-face classes and facilitating online and hybrid courses.
 She has also written two textbooks on video editing, which have been widely used by editors and film students worldwide.